visionlabatuillinois/CASPER-2.0-NSF-award-number-BCS1921735/README.md

 # If this work is used in academic research, please cite:

-as well as the persistent DOI in the README.md file in this repository.
+the persistent DOI in the README.md file in this repository.